sachinkr91/api-rest-meetings/libs/csharp/docs/RecordingApi.md

 <a name="stoprecording"></a>
 # **StopRecording**
-> void StopRecording (int? userId, int? meetingId)
+> void StopRecording (int? userId, int? meetingId, string action)

 Stop Recording

 This endpoint stops recording for a meeting in progress.
+Note that this is a PUT operation.
+Start is a POST operation.

 ### Example
 ```csharp